peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0008:
 Runtime: 8 ms, faster than 99.93% of C++ online submissions for Remove Duplicates from Sorted Array.
 Memory Usage: 13.9 MB, less than 45.84% of C++ online submissions for Remove Duplicates from Sorted Array.

+#0009:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Remove Element.
+Memory Usage: 9 MB, less than 44.78% of C++ online submissions for Remove Element.